 Figure 6.
-Time-domain response to an initial perturbation in angle of attack (α0= 6 deg) at two speeds below the flutter speed, predicted at Uf = 15.28 m/s.
+Time-domain response to an initial perturbation in angle of attack (α0= 6° at two speeds below the flutter speed, predicted at Uf = 15.28 m/s.

 5.3.
 Model Identification

 The system transfer function, , is identified by post-processing the input-output relationship.
 The input, which describes the time evolution of the trailing-edge flap, is a chirp signal defined as